Ketan619/CLONE/README.md

 # CLONE
-this is my clone of jio mart you can see this by unzipnthis thankyou
+this is my clone of jio mart you can see this by unzip this  file thankyou.